-Arrive in Las Vegas and check into the Excalibur Hotel.
-Alternatively you can choose any of the Las Vegas hotels, and you may want to stay for a few nights to have time to enjoy the glitz and glamour of Vegas – just ask for a quote.
+Arrive in Las Vegas and your hotel for the night.
+You can choose any of the Las Vegas hotels, and you may want to stay for a few nights to have time to enjoy the glitz and glamour of Vegas – just ask for a quote.

 Las Vegas – Zion National Park (147 miles)